kimnivore/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Session based authentication: server creates a session for the user after the user logs in.
+The session id is stored on a cookie on the user's browser.
+While the user is still logged in, the cookie is sent along with any subsequent requests.
+The server compares the session id stored on the cookie against the session information stored in the  memory to verify the user's identity and sends response with the corresponding state.

+JWT based authentication: the server creates JWT with a secret and sends the JWT to the client.
+The client stores the JWT (usually in local storage) and includes the JWT in the header with every request.
+The server validates the JWT with every request from the client and sends a response.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcryptjs is an encryption library that incorporates hash encryption.
+Its features include password hashing function, implementing salting and accumulative hashing rounds.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests: verify that individual parts of the code is working as expected (usually functions or methods) Integration tests: verify that several units work together in harmony and how different parts of the system work together
+End-to-End: verify that the entire app is working -- example of this is when testing data access

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Test driven development is the process of writing tests before writing the code.
+Using this method, you could potentially write better quality code as you start with the endpoint in mind.